 Your tour will end at the same place it began.

 Please note: Before the tour, you’ll have to sign a release stating that you are responsible for up to 500 Euros worth of damages to the vehicle.
 It’s a slow convoy and bouncy over Berlin’s cobblestone streets.
 Trabants are manual drive, and due to their age, the gear shifts can be stiff.
-Germans drive on the right side of the road, and you must have a valid driver’s licence from your home country.
+Germans drive on the right side of the road, and you must have a valid driver’s license from your home country.